fbpx

 Page 14:

-Finally, write a conclusion for your book.
+Now it’s time to write a conclusion for your book.
 Please think about what you would like to say to the reader now that they have read the whole thing.
-Best of all, remember to share your book with others because they will learn from reading what you wrote!
+Also go back to page one to complete your introduction.
+Best of all, when you’re completely finished, share your book with others because they will learn from reading what you wrote!

 Ms Jen welcome message